wgamson14/Hangman-Final/README.md

 ### Milestone 4
 Functions were wrapped around the *while loop* and *if* statement.
 Within the guess function it was checked the letter was in the word then a *for loop* was created to iterate over the computers choiice using the *enumerate* function then replacing the blank space if present.
 In the input function conditions were added to check if the letter was not a singular character or alphabetical, an *append* function was used to add the letter to a list of used letters.

+### Milestone 5
+A play game function added with conditions to complete the game, if lives reached 0 or if the word was guessed in its entirety.

+## **3: Usage**

+To simply use this code all that must be done is copy the contents of the file *milestone_5.py**, from the GitHub repository, into VSCode.
+Then run in the terminnal *python milestone_5.py* and simply ply the game as intended.